 - How may your social network information be used and shared?

 - Privacy policies

-- Personal networks: Most social networks allow users to create detailed online profiles and connect with other users in some way.
-This may involve users sharing information with other approved users, such as one’s gender, age, familial information, interests, educational background and employment.
+- Your profile.
+Most social networks allow users to create detailed online profiles and connect with other users in some way.
+This may involve users sharing information with other users, such as one’s gender, age, familial information, interests, educational background and employment.

-- Status updates: Similarly, most social networks allow users to post short status updates in order to communicate with other users quickly.
+- Your status.
+Most social networks also allow users to post status updates in order to communicate with other users quickly.
 Though there may be privacy settings to restrict access to status updates, these networks are frequently designed to broadcast information quickly and publicly.

-- Location Information: Some social networks and platforms are designed to broadcast one’s real-time location, either as public information or as an update viewable to authorized contacts.
-This might allow users to “check in” to a local event or business, or share one’s location with certain contacts on their network.
+- Your location.
+Many social networks are designed to broadcast your real-time location, either as public information or as an update viewable to authorized contacts.
+This might allow users to “check in” to a local event or business, or share one’s location with contacts within their network.

-- Shared Web and User Content.
-Many social networks platforms also encourage users to share content, such as music, photographs, videos and links to other webpages.
+- Shared content.
+Many social networks encourage users to share content, such as music, photographs, videos and links to other webpages.

-Predictably, all of this sharing reveals information about you, including meta-data and contextual information you may not even be aware of.
-By sharing this information online you may be providing enough information to allow advertisers to track you or hackers to take advantage of your online identity -- so it’s crucially important to be aware of what information is given up and be conscious of what choices you can make to protect your privacy.
+All of this sharing reveals information about you, including contextual information you may not even be aware of.
+By sharing this information online you may be providing enough information to allow advertisers to track you or hackers to take advantage of your online identity.
+Therefore it is important to be aware of the information that you are providing and to be conscious of the choices you can make to protect your privacy.

 - Certain information may be publicly visible by default.
 In some situations, a user may be able to change the privacy settings to make the information “private” -- so that only approved users can view it.
 Other information must remain public; the user does not have an option to restrict access to it (frequently such information includes your account name).

 - Approved contacts (people on your “Friends list” or people that “follow” you) may copy and repost information – including photos or personal information – without a user’s permission, potentially bypassing privacy settings.